Conflict of interest frequently asked questions

 - any other investigator on a sponsored research project who is responsible for the design, conduct or reporting of research.

 "Conflict of interest" refers to reported financial, managerial or time commitment disclosures that may compromise, or have the appearance of compromising, scientific judgment, integrity of research data, fulfillment of professional duties, or the safety and welfare of research volunteers.
-A conflict of interest is not an indicator of ethical missteps.
+A conflict of interest is not an indicator of ethical missteps or wrongdoing.
 Management plans are put in place to ensure transparency and protect individual and institutional integrity.

 Conflicts can be individual or institutional in nature.
 Individual conflict of interest may be associated with financial incentives in research, business ownership, consulting, intellectual property development, outside employment, and commitment to external organizations.
 Institutional conflict of interest arises from financial interests of the university or senior officials that might color the review, approval, or monitoring of research.